John Sandford (novelist): Prey series

-Lucas Davenport is the protagonist of the "Prey" series.
+Lucas Davenport is the protagonist of the Prey series.
 In the first three novels, he is a maverick detective with the Minneapolis Police Department.
 At the end of Eyes of Prey, he's forced to resign to avoid excessive force charges, partly due to his knowledge of the connection of a senior police officer to that case.
 He returns in Night Prey as a deputy chief (a political appointment), running his own intelligence unit.
 Beginning with Naked Prey, Davenport is an investigator for the Minnesota Department of Public Safety's Bureau of Criminal Apprehension (BCA), acting occasionally as a special troubleshooter for the governor of Minnesota in politically sensitive cases.
 He serves in that capacity through Gathering Prey, at the end of which he quits working for the BCA, later becoming a United States Marshal.

 The novel Mind Prey was sold for an ABC TV movie, and Davenport was portrayed by Eriq LaSalle.
 Another of the novels, Certain Prey, was adapted into a movie in 2011 by USA Network, starring Mark Harmon as Davenport.
+A television series, titled Rules of Prey, was ordered by MGM+, starring Jensen Ackles as Davenport.